-Upon opening the map document, you may find that the data displayed seems familiar.
-This data is from the Natural Earth dataset.
+The first data we will review is from the Natural Earth dataset.
 Throughout this assignment, we will be using the following data:

-- Admin 1 States, Provinces

-- Populated Places
+- Admin 1 States, Provinces - Populated Places

-- Urban Areas
+• Urban Areas

 All of the Natural Earth data is at the 1:10m scale.
 Each dataset has been imported to the workshop database and stored within the public schema.